libmanuk/DOSPDFtkMerge/README.md

 If you want to batch any number of file sets:

 1. Use the directions below to 'Build a batch_processing.bat file'.
-2. Double click on completed batch_processing.bat file.
+2. Double click on your completed batch_processing.bat file.

 ## Directory structure.